Ambassador Restaurant and Lounge

-Ambassador Restaurant and Lounge is a restaurant and karaoke venue in Portland, Oregon.
+Ambassador Restaurant and Lounge is a restaurant and karaoke venue in Portland, Oregon, United States.

 Description

 Ambassador Restaurant and Lounge is located on Sandy Boulevard in northeast Portland's Rose City Park neighborhood.
 Portland Monthly says, "Portland's self-proclaimed oldest karaoke lounge has the song list to back up such a claim and after working up a hunger getting your groove on the traditional Chinese-American fare will put the cap on a satisfying night."

 In Eater Portland's 2020 list of "14 Spots for Late-Night Dining in Portland", Alex Frane wrote, "With retro dive bar vibes, nightly karaoke, and a menu of Chinese-American classics like sweet and sour pork, chow mein, and an assortment of fried rice plates, the Ambassador has been a late-night party staple in Hollywood for over 30 years now.
 The restaurant and bar offers its menu and entertainment until 2:30 a.m. each day, generally to crowds."